kang37/KUP/README.md

 ## Other things

-If anyone is interested in urban biodiversity research, do not hesitate to contact me or star the repo, please.
+If anyone is interested in urban biodiversity research, please do not hesitate to contact me or star the repo.

+Besides, as a future hobo researcher (since I am looking for a job now) it would be funny to say that I am currently working on several projects without being paid, but I am serious.
 I also evaluated the ecosystem services of Kyoto city (see my repo named KES).
 Now I am working on the link between urban biodiversity and ecosystem services.